 Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (Commerce) determines that Hyosung Heavy Industries Corporation (Hyosung) and Hyundai Electric & Energy Systems Co.
-(Hyundai) made sales of large power transformers from the Republic of Korea (Korea) at less than normal value during Start Printed Page 21828the period of review (POR) August 1, 2017 through July 31, 2018.
+The Department of Commerce (Commerce) determines that Hyosung Corporation (Hyosung) and Hyundai Heavy Industries Co., Ltd. and Hyundai Electric & Energy Systems Co. (collectively, Hyundai) made sales of large power transformers from the Republic of Korea (Korea) at less than normal value during the period of review (POR) August 1, 2016, through July 31, 2017.

 Start Further Info